valencia21/valencia21.github.io/_posts/2021-11-16-the-case-for-tolerance.markdown

 - We often have subtle subconscious objectives, such as social validation, that influence our conscious objectives.
 - We don’t explicitly derive our objectives from our character, since this requires deep introspection.

-But let’s say that person B interprets a behaviour as relating to an intention which serves a specific objective, it is still important to be conscious that:
+But let’s say that person B correctly interprets a behaviour as relating to an intention which serves a specific objective, it is still important to be conscious that:

 ### 4. Character is complex